Holyford Woods Local Nature Reserve

 A Woodland Rich in Wildlife

-- Spring: Enjoy the heady scent of wild garlic, delicate white wood anemones, and a vibrant carpets of bluebells in late April/ early May.
+Enjoy the heady scent of wild garlic, a vibrant carpets of bluebells and other native flowers including red campions and foxgloves in late April/ early May.

 Plan Your Visit